Field Rose (Rosa arvensis)

 Provenance certificates are available on request for Field Rose plants, which are from the Southwest of England.

-Suppliers: Perrie Hale Nursery
+Field rose suppliers: Perrie Hale Nursery

 See our planting and size guide for details and tips on planting.
 Rosa arvensis plants are all bare root, and are consequently available for delivery from November until March.
 During this period there may be up to two weeks delay between placing the order and dispatching, due to weather conditions or pressure of orders, which are dealt with in date sequence.
 Orders placed between March and September are confirmed in October ready for dispatch from November.